vaughnteegarden/slate/source/includes/_moduleref.md

 Method signature: `session.getOrders()`

-The method returns an array of `transaction` objects.
+The method returns an array of `transaction objects`.

 #### transaction Object